Hey guys and ladies....

 Well, I am going to show you a little SBS on how I sculpted a Rev War Drummer.
 Unfortunately I never painted it and I gave it away to be painted by someone else.
 This is how I still go about sculpting a person but I think I have just been able to fine tune a few things since this one.
 Please if you have any questions, just ask.
 I am by no way an expert but still learning and always open for suggestions.
 Any ways lets get started.

 Here are the basics that you will need to get going.

 Next here is a look at the mannequin against the anatomy chart.
 It is very important to check your measurements and angles of the body.
 I use a really fine wire for the arms and I still use the wire here for the legs but I have recently switched to using paper clips.
 The reason is to have them go through the foot and be my pin for later.
 I should point out that I am using a pre cast upper and lower torso and cast shoes.
 I will also use as many commercial parts as I can.
 Why build something that is already available?
 I will pretty much always modify them but it makes time management much easier.

 You have to think about the pose that you want your figure in.
 This sounds pretty easy but sometimes it is a mind blower!
-I took my pose for a painting.
-It is sometime much easier to do this than try to think of one out of the blue.

 Here is the example of the one that I wanted to portray.

 Now that we have the basic pose, it is time to start fleshing out the body.
 I did notice that I completely forgot to mention that I am using AVES epoxy Sculpt for my sculpts.
 In this one figure I did use A&B for some parts but now everything is just AVES.
 ANother thing, you can wait for the putty to dry on its own but I place mine in a crock pot for about 5 minutes and then it is dry and I can move on to the next step.

 Now we have added more to the body and legs.

 I will also sometimes go back once the putty is hard and carve shapes in the body and clothing.